-CUL 230 Global Cuisines 1 8 0 0 5

-Prerequisites: State, Take All: CUL-110 and CUL-140

-This course provides practical experience in the planning, preparation, and presentation of representative foods from a variety of world cuisines.
-Emphasis is placed on indigenous ingredients and customs, nutritional concerns, and cooking techniques.
+Lecture Lab Clinic Work Exp.
+Credit CUL 230 Global Cuisines 1 8 0 0 5 Prerequisites: State, Take All: CUL-110 and CUL-140 Corequisites: Local, CUL 230A This course provides practical experience in t the planning , prepara tion, and presentation of representative foods from a variety of world of cuisines.
+Em nphasis is placed o n indigenous ingredients and customs, nutritional concerns, and cooking techniques.
 Upon completion, students should be able to research and execute a variety of international and domestic menus.